 For example, you will often find that your homepage is not your most visited page but instead, your highest traffic driver may be a specific service or product category.
 Always driven by the data, we recommend diving into your Google Analytics account, analysing last year’s peak period to understand which your most popular landing pages are so these can be effectively optimised.
 This analysis can also be used to optimise your paid media campaigns and ad spend to increase sales potential.

 Your agency should be able to offer relevant industry insights around data and trends to help you in making beneficial decisions for your online store and peak campaigns.

 what are your promotions?

-This change in shopping behaviour only strengthens the need to consider your promotions ahead of peak to ensure you strategy is as competitive as possible without impacting your profitability.
+Changes in shopping behaviour only strengthens the need to consider your promotions ahead of peak to ensure your strategy is as competitive as possible without impacting your profitability.
 Once you know what promotions you want to offer, you can begin considering how this will translate in other areas of your digital marketing such as your onsite messaging, ad copy, imagery and social media calendar to ensure a holistic approach is taken.

 build your customer data

 Now is the time to capitalise on the influx of website traffic by capturing data for future use.
 Why not encourage visitors to subscribe through a 10 percent discount?
 Using incentives to encourage conversions is a win-win for your brand.
 Not only can you enjoy increased conversions ahead of peak, but you can also use this data to build your email marketing list.